Kazakhstan–Mexico relations: History

 Kazakhstan and Mexico formally established diplomatic relations on 14 January 1992, soon after the dissolution of the Soviet Union.
 Initially, there has been little diplomatic contact between both nations, with representatives of both nations meeting only at international forums such as at the United Nations.

-In September 2014, Kazakh Foreign Minister Erlan Idrissov paid an official visit to Mexico, the highest visit ever paid to Mexico by a Kazakh official.
-Foreign Minister Idrissov's met with his Mexican counterpart Foreign Minister José Antonio Meade and held private meetings with the Secretary of the Economy Ildefonso Guajardo Villarreal, President of the Senate Miguel Barbosa Huerta and former President Vicente Fox.
+In September 2014, Kazakh Foreign Minister Erlan Idrissov paid an official visit to Mexico, the highest level visit to Mexico by a Kazakh official.
+Idrissov met his Mexican counterpart Foreign Minister José Antonio Meade and held private meetings with the Secretary of the Economy Ildefonso Guajardo Villarreal, President of the Senate Miguel Barbosa Huerta and former President Vicente Fox.
 During his visit, both nations announced plans to open resident embassies in each other's capitals, respectively.

 Both nations have increased cooperation in establishing mechanisms for their regions to become nuclear-free zones.
 In May 2015, a Russian rocket carrying a Mexican satellite was launched from Kazakhstan and crashed minutes afterwards due to technical issues.
 In 2016, Kazakhstan opened a resident embassy in Mexico City.
 In 2017, Mexico participated in the Expo 2017 which was held in Astana and attended by Mexican Foreign Undersecretary Carlos de Icaza González.

 In 2022, both nations attended their third bilateral meeting matters of common interest, held in Mexico City.
 That same year, both nations celebrated 30 years of diplomatic relations.